UPTO 35% off on All UPSC Courses 2024-25.

 • Gold coins or dinars became popular during the reign of Alauddin Khalji after his South Indian conquests.
 Copper coins were less in number and dateless.

 • Turks introduced many new crafts (manufacturing of paper) and techniques ex- use of iron stirrup, amour.
-It led to the growth of metallurgical industry.
+It led to the growth of the metallurgical industry.

 • They also introduced spinning wheels.